algerza/reddit_comments_sarcasm_detection/README.md

 ## Instructions to run the model (You need Docker)
 1. Clone this repo
-2. Open the terminal in this folder
+2. Open the terminal in the docker folder
 3. Type: docker build -t dockerfile .
 4. Type: docker run dockerfile
 5. You will see the results in the terminal